Home improvement loans

 Things to consider with an unsecured personal home improvement loan:

-• Approval is based on your ability to pay back the loan, so lenders will want to check that you have a good credit history.
+- Approval is based on your ability to pay back the loan, so lenders will check you have a good credit history.
 You may also need to show you have a regular income.

-• Can be a good option if you’re planning to spend around £1,000 to £25,000 on a smaller project, such as updating your kitchen.
+- Can be a good option if you’re planning to spend around £1,000 to £25,000 on a smaller project, such as updating your kitchen, installing an ensuite bathroom or making your home more energy efficient.

-• You don’t risk losing your home, but failure to make the repayments could result in a County Court Judgment (CCJ) against you.
+- You don’t risk losing your home, but failure to make the repayments could result in a County Court Judgment (CCJ) against you, which makes it more difficult and more expensive to borrow in the future.

 Secured home improvement loan